Dahabiya vs Traditional Nile Cruises | The Nile Dahabiya

 What Is a Dahabiya?

-A Dahabiya is a traditional Egyptian sailing boat, historically used by royalty and early 19th-century travelers.
-Unlike the big cruise ships, Dahabiyas are intimate and elegant, usually carrying only a few guests.
-They glide silently with the wind (or a discreet motor when needed), offering a slower, more peaceful journey.
+A Dahabiya is a traditional Egyptian sailing boat with deep historical roots, once favored by royalty and 19th-century explorers.
+Unlike the massive ships, a Dahabiya is intimate and elegant, usually carrying only a small number of guests.
+These graceful boats sail with the wind or use a quiet motor when needed, creating a slower and more peaceful journey.

 Pros: